Ticket to Ride (board game): 1) Ticket to Ride: New York

 Reception – The game received positive reviews, with the majority of reviews focusing on the difference of the new cities-style of game from the format of the original versions.
 Mathew Bolton (T3 magazine), while giving the version 5 out of 5 stars, wrote "I think if you play it over and over, every week, you might find that it lacks variety, but in all other cases, it's fantastic value for money."
 Matt Jarvis (Table Top Gaming) wrote "What Ticket to Ride: New York lacks in staying power compared to its bigger sibling, it absolutely makes up for with a breathless pace and absurdly compact size.
 Keep Ticket to Ride on your dining table – play Ticket to Ride: New York everywhere else."
 While receiving praise, recurring general criticism of the cities line have been made.
 Andy Matthews (Meeple Mountain) wrote "Days of Wonder have released a game which gives you the Ticket to Ride experience in a fraction of the time, but perhaps at the expense of long-term strategy."

 Emphasis was placed on its veracity as an introductory version to the Ticket to Ride series.
 Derek Thompson (Geek under Grace) wrote "This is the definitive travel edition / lunchtime version of Ticket to Ride.
 It never overstays its welcome.
 It's a great introduction to the series for new players, and it's a great snack for gamers who don't have time for the full meal."
 While awarding a 4 out of 5, AnnaMaria Jackson-Phelps (Board Game Quest) wrote "Ticket to Ride: New York introduces nothing new but it's a great way to introduce new players to Ticket to Ride.
 Simplified rules and a smaller footprint make for faster teaching, faster setup, and faster games.
 Tourism in the Big Apple theme is enhanced by the breakneck speed of play, as well as the focus on taxis and notable Manhattan attractions."
 Andy Matthews (Meeple Mountain) wrote "With New York, Ticket to Ride proves yet again that it is one of the strongest brands in board gaming.
 This game is an excellent way to introduce your non-gaming friends to board gaming in a manner that's fast, fun, and easy to teach. ...
 Great little simplification of the Ticket to Ride series will make a great teaching tool, but doesn't add anything for seasoned players."
 Whilst giving the game a 4 out of 5, Board Gaming wrote "Ticket To Ride is a classic game and there is a reason why it has won so many awards.
 Its accessibility for those not accustomed to the modern era of board gaming means everyone will enjoy it."

-On BoardGameGeek, based on a vote of 242 voting users, this version holds an average rating of 7.37 and an adjusted "Geek Rating" of 5.693.
+As of 24 January 2025, based on a vote of 242 voting users, this version holds an average rating of 7.37 and an adjusted "Geek Rating" of 5.693 on BoardGameGeek.